dafer45/TBTK/doc/Tutorials.md

 ## Creating a PropertyExtractor
 Because different Solvers can present themself very differently to the outside world, direct extraction of properties from the Solver is discouraged in TBTK.
-Instead Solvers comes with corresponding PropertyExtractors that abstracts away some of the irrelevant numerical details of the particular Solvers and allows for focus to be put on the actual physics of the problem.
+Instead Solvers come with corresponding PropertyExtractors that abstracts away some of the irrelevant numerical details of the particular Solvers and allows for focus to be put on the actual physics of the problem.
 The next step is therefore to wrap the Solver in a PropertyExtractor, which is done as follows.
 ```cpp
 	#include "TBTK/UnitHandler.h"